BALLINTOY HARBOUR – Beautiful Coastal And GOT Filming Location

 Known as a ‘raised beach’, Ballintoy’s name comes from the Irish Baile an Tuaigh, meaning ‘the northern townland’.
 It is located in County Antrim, Northern Ireland west of Ballycastle and close to Bushmills.
-The village lies about one kilometer from Ballintoy Harbour.
+The village lies about one kilometre from Ballintoy Harbour.

 The village has a charming array of small shops, two churches, including the quaint white Ballintoy Parish Church on the hill above the harbour, as well as tourist accommodation, restaurants, commercial and social facilities.

 For those looking to experience Irish rural life, it is an ideal stop while touring the coastal route.

 Ballintoy Church is perhaps the most recognizable landmark in the area.
 It is presumed that the church was built to serve the nearby Ballintoy Castle.
 The Church came under attack several times during its history and it was rebuilt in 1663.